Hearty Homemade Bread - Recipe for 6-8 Loaves

 For years, I used a sturdy round Rubbermaid wash basin to make my bread in.
 It worked wonderfully well and I found that the dough didn't stick to the sides as much as it does when using stainless steel, so clean-up was easier.
 If you can find one of these, I highly recommend it or a heavy plastic wash basin.
 Wash basins really do the trick for making large batches of bread.

-Adding Flour & Mixing Bread Dough.
-Use This Method for White or Brown Bread
+Adding Flour & Mixing Bread Dough

 - When dough becomes firm, start folding bread dough inward with the heel of your hand, folding and heeling, working in a circle.
 Dough will develop an elastic feel.

 - Continue kneading and heeling and adding flour until dough no longer sticks to your hands.

 - Dough will form into a large ball.
 Add flour to any sticky spots.

 Only 10-20 Minutes to Set a Batch to Rise

 Once you know how to do it, you can put up a batch of dough in no time.

 Setting Your Dough to Rise